tldr-pages/tldr/pages/common/openconnect.md

 > A VPN client, for Cisco AnyConnect VPNs and others.
 > More information: <https://www.infradead.org/openconnect/manual.html>.

-- Establish a VPN connection to the specified server:
+- Connect to a server:

 `openconnect {{vpn.example.org}}`